Efficient and Effective Deep Multi-view Subspace Clustering: The Proposed Method

 where $t({\boldsymbol{u}}|\boldsymbol{c})$ is the variational estimation to $p({\boldsymbol{u}}|\boldsymbol{c})$.

 Bringing the above inequalities Eq.(\ref{eq10}), Eq.(\ref{eq12}), and Eq. (\ref{eq13}) into Eq.(\ref{eq7}), ${\mathcal{L}_{IB}}$ could be rewritten as

+Therefore, minimizing $\mathcal{L}_{IB}$ might be relaxed to minimize its upper bound.
 To further simplify and remove items that have no effect on the optimization process, we apply the Monte Carlo sampling\cite{shapiro2003monte} to approximate the integral over $\boldsymbol{r}^{v}$, $\boldsymbol{d}^{v}$, and $\boldsymbol{c}$.
 Then the final tractable estimation is derived as